Ratstail91/Toy/game-engine/game-engine.md

 ## Node Structure

-The fundemental building block of the engine's logic is the node - nodes can represent anything within the game world, from entities to abstract global systems.
-You can think of entities as having a 1:1 mapping to Toy scripts, as each one is given bytecode on initialization that fills its internals.
+The fundemental building block of the engine's logic is the node structure - nodes can represent anything within the game world, from entities to abstract global systems.
+You can think of entities as having a 1:1 mapping to Toy scripts, as each one is given bytecode on initialization that populates its internals (external libraries like the runner library are still possible).

 A node holds the following elements: